 Environmental Technology and Sustainability, M.S.

-The M.S. in Environmental Technology and Sustainability is a practice-oriented program that brings together the many aspects of engineering, environmental science, sustainability, ecology, law, pollution prevention, climate change, contamination mitigation, and technology needed in today's modern world.
+The M.S. in Environmental Technology and Sustainability is a practice-oriented program that brings together the many aspects of science, engineering and technology needed in today’s world.
 Students will learn to understand and apply the best methods and practices used in environmental systems for air, water, energy, and waste.
-From using the latest software in the classroom, to getting hands-on experience in our own wastewater treatment facility, the technologies and practices presented in the program are the foundation of all modern efforts aimed at improving environmental conditions and advancing sustainability goals, according to the United Nations.
+From using the latest software in the classroom, to getting hands-on experience in our own wastewater treatment facility, the technologies and practices presented in the program are the foundation of all modern efforts aimed at improving environmental conditions and advancing sustainability goals.

 The program consists of thirty (30) credits.
 Fifteen (15) credits are required core courses, and an additional six (6) credits are for the audit or design thesis project.
 Students may choose the remaining nine (9) credits of elective courses and may use them to focus on one of three tracks of study: Water Resources, Environmental Compliance, or Climate Change and Sustainable Technology.

 Consistent with the College of Engineering and Computing Sciences’ Program Educational Objectives, our students are expected to:

 - Demonstrate a comprehensive background in environmental infrastructure

 - Demonstrate a comprehensive knowledge of environmental management systems used by industry and government

 - Demonstrate a comprehensive knowledge of mathematical concepts and analyses used to solve environmental issues

 - Show proficiency in specific areas of specialization such as climate change and sustainability, water resources, and/or environmental compliance

 - Explain and argue aspects of current environmental issues